 You may be thinking strategy is only for the big guys.
 You know, the churches that are established and have a building, fifty people on staff, three hundred volunteers and a budget for everything.

 If you don’t have a strategy that IS your strategy.
 Not making a decision IS a decision.
-Click To Tweet
+Share on XSo, where to start?

 With the people.
 Know your neighbors.
 Understand and know where God has put your church and who you are better prepared to serve.
 Study them, ask questions, observe.